steveohanians/pulsedashboard/replit.md

 Dynamic filtering: Industry filters reference each other - selecting a business size filters available industry verticals and vice versa.
 Performance priority: Demands enterprise-grade performance with immediate loading capabilities to replace 22+ second load times.
 Data management principles: Dashboard shows "Last Month" data only (not current partial month).
 Follow established 15-month historical data logic: check existing data before re-fetching, summarize daily to monthly for storage optimization, only fetch new/active months not yet pulled.
+Learning principles: Follow established patterns and logic instead of creating new approaches.
+When modifying data, only touch the specific entities requested - never assume broader changes are needed.

 ## System Architecture